-- (1) Open space land shall under all circumstances be protected but may be owned in common by a homeowner's association (HOA), offered for dedication to Town, County, or State governments, transferred to a non-profit organization acceptable to the Planning Board, held in private ownership, or held in such other form of ownership as the Planning Board finds appropriate to properly manage the open space land and to protect its conservation value. - (2) If the land is owned in common by an HOA, such HOA shall be established in accordance with the following:
+- A. Open space land shall under all circumstances be protected but may be owned in common by a homeowner's association (HOA), offered for dedication to Town, County, or State governments, transferred to a non-profit organization acceptable to the Planning Board, held in private ownership, or held in such other form of ownership as the Planning Board finds appropriate to properly manage the open space land and to protect its conservation value. - B. If the land is owned in common by an HOA, such HOA shall be established in accordance with the following: - (1) The HOA must be established before the approved subdivision Final Plat is signed, and must comply with all applicable provisions of the General Business Law. - (2) Membership must be mandatory for each lot owner, who must be required by recorded covenants and restrictions to pay fees to the HOA for taxes, insurance, and maintenance of common open space, private roads, and other common facilities.

-- a.
-The HOA must be established before the approved subdivision Final Plat is signed, and must comply with all applicable provisions of the General Business Law. - b.
-Membership must be mandatory for each lot owner, who must be required by recorded covenants and restrictions to pay fees to the HOA for taxes, insurance, and maintenance of common open space, private roads, and other common facilities. - c.
-The HOA must be responsible for liability insurance, property taxes, and the maintenance of recreational and other facilities and private roads. - d.
-The HOA must be able to adjust the assessment to meet changed needs. - (3) The applicant shall make an irrevocable, conditional offer of dedication to the Town, binding upon the HOA, for all open space to be conveyed to the HOA.
-Such offer may only be accepted upon any one of the following circumstances: - a. upon the failure of the HOA to take title to the open space from the applicant or other current owner, or, - b. upon dissolution of the association at any future time, or, - c. upon failure of the HOA to fulfill its maintenance obligations hereunder, or, - d. upon failure to pay its real property taxes. - (4) Ownership shall be structured in such a manner that real property taxing authorities can satisfy property tax claims against the open space lands by proceeding against individual owners in the HOA and the dwelling units they each own. - (5) The Town's Counsel shall find that the HOA documents presented satisfy the conditions in Subsections (a) through (d) above, and such other conditions as the Planning Board shall deem necessary. - M. Maintenance Standards. - (1) Ongoing maintenance standards shall be established, enforceable by the town against an owner of open space land as a condition of subdivision approval, to ensure that the open space land is not used for any purpose or structure prohibited by the conservation easement or for the storage or dumping of refuse, junk, or other offensive or hazardous materials. - (2) If the Town Board finds that the maintenance provisions of Subsection E(1) above are being violated, enforcement procedures as set forth in Article 14 shall be followed to obtain compliance. it may, upon 30 days' written notice to the owner, enter the premises for necessary maintenance, and the cost of such maintenance by the town shall be assessed ratably against the landowner or, in the case of an HOA, the owners of properties within the development and shall, if unpaid, become a tax lien on such property or properties.
+- (3) The HOA must be responsible for liability insurance, property taxes, and the maintenance of recreational and other facilities and private roads. - (4) The HOA must be able to adjust the assessment to meet changed needs. - C. The applicant shall make an irrevocable, conditional offer of dedication to the Town, binding upon the HOA, for all open space to be conveyed to the HOA.
+Such offer may only be accepted upon any one of the following circumstances: - (1) upon the failure of the HOA to take title to the open space from the applicant or other current owner, or, - (2) upon dissolution of the association at any future time, or, - (3) upon failure of the HOA to fulfill its maintenance obligations hereunder, or, - (4) upon failure to pay its real property taxes. - D. Ownership shall be structured in such a manner that real property taxing authorities can satisfy property tax claims against the open space lands by proceeding against individual owners in the HOA and the dwelling units they each own. - E. The Town's Counsel shall find that the HOA documents presented satisfy the conditions in Subsections C.(1) through C.(4) above, and such other conditions as the Planning Board shall deem necessary.

+§ 112-64.
+Maintenance standards.

+- A. Ongoing maintenance standards shall be established, enforceable by the town against an owner of open space land as a condition of subdivision approval, to ensure that the open space land is not used for any purpose or structure prohibited by the conservation easement or for the storage or dumping of refuse, junk, or other offensive or hazardous materials. - B. If the Town Board finds that the maintenance provisions above are being violated, enforcement procedures as set forth in Article XIV shall be followed to obtain compliance.

-ARTICLE X, Special Use Permit Review
+ARTICLE X Special Use Permit Review